corazawaf/coraza-proxy-wasm/README.md

 Web Application Firewall WASM filter built on top of [Coraza](https://github.com/corazawaf/coraza) and implementing the [proxy-wasm ABI](https://github.com/proxy-wasm/spec).
 It can be loaded directly from Envoy or also used as an Istio plugin.

+Mind that a WAF is not a plug-and-play security solution.
+It requires a configuration and tuning tailored to the environment and traffic the WAF is meant to protect to be effective.
+For production usage, it is strongly recommended to be fully aware of the deployed configurations (See [@recommended-conf](./wasmplugin/rules/coraza.conf-recommended.conf) and [@crs-setup-conf](./wasmplugin/rules/crs-setup.conf.example)) and to perform a tuning phase of the rule set used.
+For more information on tuning the OWASP Core Rule Set (CRS), please refer to the [False Positives and Tuning](https://coreruleset.org/docs/concepts/false_positives_tuning/) guide.

 ## Getting started

 `go run mage.go -l` lists all the available commands: